unitaryfund/mitiq/docs/source/examples/braket_mirror_circuit.md

 ## Define the executor

-Now that we have a circuit, we define the `execute` function which inputs a circuit and returns an expectation value - here, the frequency of sampling the correct bitstring.
+Now that we have a circuit, we define the `execute` function which inputs a circuit and returns an expectation value.
+In this example we return the frequency of sampling the correct bitstring.

 ```{code-cell} ipython3
 def execute(